Skip to main content

 EthereumETH/USDReference Asset

 Reading prices from IFÁ Labs is completely free.
-Price reads are view calls — they cost no gas and require no subscription, API key, or fee payment.The only cost is standard network gas if you deploy your own contract that consumes IFÁ Labs feeds and writes data to your own contract’s storage.
+Price reads are view calls on EVM and read-only shared object queries on Sui — neither costs gas and neither requires a subscription, API key, or fee payment.The only cost is standard network gas if you deploy your own contract that consumes IFÁ Labs feeds and writes data to your own contract’s storage.

 Integration